kcjpop/kcjpop/notes/pgsql-custom-functions.md

-Obviously we can define custom functions in PgSQL.
+# Writing custom functions in PostgreSQL: A beginner guide

+\*quite useful when working with [Supabase](https://supabase.com/)

 There are 2 (actually many) languages we can use to write functions:

 1. Using SQL `language sql`: Maybe the fastest one to get started
 2. Using a [procedural language](https://www.postgresql.org/docs/14/xplang.html) such as PL/pgSQL or PL/Python or [PLV8](https://plv8.github.io/) (yep JavaScript runs everywhere).